Valuk: Weapon systems

-The transport version of vehicle is equipped either with 12.7 mm machine gun or 40 mm automatic grenade launcher.
-Mortar-carrier version carries CARDOM 120 mm mortar.
+The transport version is equipped with either a 12.7 mm machine gun or a 40 mm automatic grenade launcher.
+The mortar-carrier version carries a CARDOM 120 mm mortar.

-The scout version of vehicle is equipped with a stabilised Overhead Weapon Station supplied by the Rafael Israel Armament Development Authority.
+The scout version is equipped with a stabilised Overhead Weapon Station supplied by the Rafael Israel Armament Development Authority.
 The Overhead Weapon Station OWS-25 is armed with a 25 mm Bushmaster automatic cannon and a 7.62 mm coaxial machine gun.
-The weapon station can also be fitted with externally mounted TOW long-range anti-tank guided missiles.
+The weapon station can be fitted with externally mounted TOW long-range anti-tank guided missiles.

 Command, control, and targeting systems

-The gunner can survey, acquire and track a target, aim and fire from inside the turret with a closed hatch or in a head-out position.
-The gunner's station is equipped with a day and night periscope sighting.
+The gunner can survey, acquire and track a target, aim and fire from inside the turret with a closed hatch, or in a head-out position.
+The gunner's station is equipped with a day and night periscope sight.
 The day periscope sight has a unity magnification window with a collimated aiming circle and an 8× magnification sight with a ballistic reticle.
 The night periscope sight has a unity magnification window and an image intensifier x7.5 magnification passive night elbow.

-The main components of observation system are:
+The main components of the observation system are: